 - 1. From Windows explorer, right-click on the folder on which you wish to disable automatic protection.
 This folder must not be located in a synchronized space that was automatically protected by the administrator, and you must be authorized to access it. - 2.
 Select Stormshield Data Security > Advanced > Disable protection on the folder.

-When you disable protection on a folder, the files that it contains remain encrypted.
+When you disable folder protection, the documents it contains remain encrypted.
 However, all new files that you add to it will no longer be automatically encrypted.

 6.2 Automatically protecting folders in synchronized shared spaces